 - Super Sight can see at great distance

-- Super Strength can lift well acess of 100 tons but has shown to have strength of 95 Million Tons
+- Super Strength can lift well excess of 100 tons but has shown to have strength of 95 million tons

 - Swordsmanship excellent swordsman

 - Teleport can go and reappear in an instant

-- Unarmed Combat excellt fighter was Darkseid main warrior
+- Unarmed Combat, an excellent fighter and she was Darkseid's main warrior

 - Weapon Master Excellent with any weapon